kubernetes-sigs/azuredisk-csi-driver/docs/install-csi-driver-v0.2.0.md

-# Install azuredisk CSI driveri v0.2.0 on a kubernetes cluster
+# Install azuredisk CSI driveri v0.2.0-alpha on a Kubernetes cluster

 If you have already installed Helm, you can also use it to install azuredisk CSI driver.
 Please see [Installation with Helm](../charts/README.md).